 Exploring the moons

 NASA may not be finished with Phobos yet.
 The space agency is considering the Phobos Surveyor mission, which would deploy small, hedgehog-like probes to the surface of the moon.
+The mission is funded under NASA's Innovative Advanced Concepts program, which looks at concepts that could be decades away from flight.

 Formation and composition

-The examination of Phobos and its companion revealed more than their odd, nonspherical shapes.
+The examination of Phobos and its companion revealed more than their odd, non-spherical shapes.
 The two moons are dark gray in color, and heavily cratered.
 The moons are some of the darkest, least reflective objects in the solar system.

 After observing the pair, scientists concluded that they were made of material similar to Type I or II carbonaceous chondrites, the material that makes up asteroids and dwarf planets.
 The composition and odd shape led some scientists to conclude that Phobos and Deimos came from the asteroid belt, with Jupiter's gravity long ago nudging them into orbit around Mars.